 Mohit Nair is a Master’s degree candidate in the Global Health and Population department.

-Manasi Sharma is a second year doctoral student at the Harvard School of Public Health, with a focus on global mental health policy and research, child and adolescent health, psychiatric epidemiology and medical anthropology.
+Manasi Sharma is a second year doctoral student at the School, with a focus on global mental health policy and research, child and adolescent health, psychiatric epidemiology and medical anthropology.

 Ramnath Subbaraman is a Master’s degree candidate in the Epidemiology department.
 His published research in India includes “Delays in diagnosis and treatment of pulmonary tuberculosis in India: a systematic review” (2014),